undergrad-partner-school

 Financial Aid

-The most recent records show that 404 freshmen received some sort of financial help.
+The most recent records show that 420 freshmen received some sort of financial help.
+The average financial aid package awarded to students came to $10,514.

 Need-based

-There were 904 students who received need-based financial aid of any kind.
+1,051 students secured some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at College of Coastal Georgia is available to international students.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $5,784,708, and state $51,472.
-The students of College of Coastal Georgia received the -institutional need-based aid in the amount of $492,898, and external in the amount of $247,357.
+The overall number of students (including freshmen) who were determined to have financial need was estimated to be 1,135.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $7,643,345, and state $28,404.

 Average Amount of Aid Received